J-sai123/user_management_system/README.md

 ---

-# Deployment
+## 🚀 Deployment

-The project can be deployed on:
+This project can be deployed on:

 * Vercel
 * Netlify